Model-Based Transfer Learning for Contextual Reinforcement Learning: Appendix

-Advisory autonomy involves a real-time speed advisory system that enables human drivers to emulate the system-level performance of autonomous vehicles in mixed autonomy systems \cite{sridhar_piecewise_2021, hasan_perp_2023}.
+Advisory autonomy involves a real-time speed advisory system that enables human drivers to emulate the system-level performance of autonomous vehicles in mixed autonomy systems \cite{sridhar_piecewise_2021, cho_temporal_2023, hasan_cooperative_2024}.
 Instead of direct and instantaneous control, human drivers receive periodic guidance, which varies based on road type and guidance strategy.
 Here, we consider the different frequencies of this periodic guidance as contextual MDPs since the zero-order hold action affects the transition function.

 Figure~\ref{fig:advisory-network} illustrates two distinct traffic network configurations used in the advisory autonomy task: a single-lane ring and a highway ramp.
 The single-lane ring features 22 vehicles circulating the ring, with only one being actively controlled, presenting a relatively controlled environment for testing vehicle guidance systems.
-The highway ramp scenario introduces a more complex dynamic, where vehicles not only travel along the highway but also merge from ramps, creating potential stop-and-go traffic patterns that challenge the adaptability of autonomous guidance systems.
+The highway ramp scenario introduces a more complex dynamic, where vehicles not only travel along the highway but also merge from ramps, creating potential stop-and-go traffic patterns that challenge the adaptability of autonomous guidance systems. \jhhhedit{The road network consists of a pre-merge distance of 400 m, a merge distance of 100 m, and a post-merge distance of 30 m.
+Traffic inflow rates were set to 2000 vehicles per hour on the highway and 300 vehicles per hour on the ramp.}

-\textbf{Problem Definition:} In a single-lane scenario, the state space includes the speeds of the ego and leading vehicles, along with the headway.
+\paragraph{Problem Definition} In a single-lane ring scenario, the state space includes the speeds of the ego and leading vehicles, along with the headway.
+Vehicle dynamics incorporated acceleration and deceleration limits of 0.5 m/s$^2$.
 For highway ramp scenarios, additional states cover the relative positions and speeds of adjacent vehicles.
 Actions vary by guidance type: for acceleration guidance, the action space is continuous, ranging from $-1$ to $1$; for speed guidance, it has ten discrete actions compared to the speed limit.
 Rewards are based on system throughput or average speed of all vehicles in the system.

-\textbf{Context Variations:} We explore different durations of coarse-grained guidance holds to test various levels of human compatibility, adjusting the model based on observed driver behaviors and system performance.
+\paragraph{Context Variations} We explore different durations of coarse-grained guidance holds to test various levels of human compatibility, adjusting the model based on observed driver behaviors and system performance.